American-Capstones/TAMU-Fall-2023-Backend/README.md

 ### Integration into the Backstage app

-1. Go to packages/backend/package.json, add `"@internal/pr-tracker-backend": "^0.1.0"`, to the list of dependencies
+> In the following steps, 'root' will always refer to the root directory of the Backstage app

-2. Within the packages/backend/src/plugins folder create the file pr-tracker-backend.ts
+1. Navigate to the 'root/packages/backend/package.json' file, add `@internal/pr-tracker-backend": "^0.1.0`, to the list of dependencies
-3. Add the code below to the newly created file:
+2. Within the 'root/packages/backend/src/plugins' folder, create the file pr-tracker-backend.ts, add the code below to the newly created file:
  ```typescript
 import { createRouter } from '@internal/pr-tracker-backend';
 import { Router } from 'express';